 Here at HolidayIllnessClaims, we have a wealth of experience successfully recovering compensation from tour operators including TUI (formerly Thomson Holidays), Thomas Cook, First Choice, Jet2, Airtours and many more.

-You can find more information on receiving compensation for your tour operator here.
+You can find more information on receiving compensation from your tour operator here.

 What types of illness can you claim holiday compensation for?